top of page

 Epidemiology of superbugs and antibiotic resistance

 Is the battle against antibiotic resistance a lost war?
-In the hospital field where the fight is overwhelming, bad prescriptions of antibiotics and unexpected outbreaks are daily news.
-Understanding the problem and how prevent it is key to shift our position to the winning side, thus, education to all the people involved plays a major role.
+Understanding the problem and how prevent it is key to shift our position to the winning side, thus, education to plays a major role.
+Recent work involves the assessment of rapid molecular tests for intrahospital diagnosis of resistant bacteria.

 Lectures and workshops

-I have been in touch with different institutions to develop workshops and deliver lectures regarding different aspects of infectious diseases.
-I am happy to participate or contribute to conferences or ongoing virtual symposiums.
+I have been in touch with different institutions to develop workshops and deliver lectures for multiple aspects of infectious diseases.
+I am happy to participate or contribute to conferences or ongoing presential or virtual symposiums.

 bottom of page